nbirnel/sonarqube-demo/README.rst

 creating any resources which are not already in place.
 It is deliberately not included in `make all`.

+`make pillar_deploy` generates a salt pillar and copies it to the salt masters.

 What happens in the first apply
 ===============================